Skip to main content

 Further details on changes in the legislative framework for school education in Poland are available in the updated section at: Poland: National Reforms in School Education.

 Reforms in higher education, initiated in 2011, aim at a clear distinction between academically oriented programmes (‘general academic profile’) and practically oriented programmes (‘practical profile’).
-With financial incentives offered, it is expected that a robust sector of practically (professionally) oriented programmes will be in place, thus responding to the needs of a larger proportion of students.
+With financial incentives offered, the aim is to establish a robust sector of practically (professionally) oriented programmes, which should respond to the needs of a larger proportion of students.
 This will also allow raising and enforcing research standards within academically oriented programmes.
 The recently passed legislation has extended the duration of compulsory practical placements for students taking practically oriented programmes: at least 6 months for first- and long-cycle programmes, and 3 months for second-cycle programmes.
 The legislation also provides for the establishment of dual study programmes: practically oriented programmes delivered with the involvement of an employer (with organisational arrangements to be laid down in a written agreement).
 Additionally, it is recommended that practically oriented programmes involve more practitioners in teaching students.

 5. Introducing a new approach to adult learning based on the recognition of the value of learning in the workplace and as part of structured social engagement

 • Policy objectives: The workplace and social engagement offer the greatest learning potential, which is not, however, sufficiently tapped in Poland.
 Recommended arrangements will enable more effective identification, assessment and validation of learning outcomes achieved in this way.
-The system for the validation of prior work, social and personal experience will be further developed as the basis for continuing lifelong learning.
+The system for the validation of prior work, social and personal experience will be further developed as the basis to continue lifelong learning.

 • Implementation: As part of the above-mentioned vocational and higher education reforms, new validation mechanisms have been put in place in both education sectors.
 External vocational exams have become accessible to those who have gained work experience in settings other than vocational schools and continuing education centres.
 HEIs may now validate competences acquired outside the higher education system; for example, at work, in training and other courses, through self-improvement or self-study, or voluntary activities.

-In order to promote the concept of lifelong learning, programmes are ongoing: for the group of 50+, with a special focus on their professional activation, and the group of 60+, focusing on their social activation (information available in Polish).
+In order to promote the concept of lifelong learning, there are ongoing programmes for the group of 50+, with a special focus on their professional activation, and the group of 60+, focusing on their social activation (information available in Polish).